Undergraduate Program Mathematics

 Mathematics is a powerful and versatile major.
 You'll learn to solve problems, practice analytical thinking, and develop logical arguments.
-Portland State's mathematics community is tight-knit and centered around supporting students.
+The Fariborz Maseeh Department of Mathematics and Statistics at Portland State University is a tight-knit community centered around supporting students.

 - A variety of classes with more than 50 upper-division courses per year to choose from

 - Small classes taught by faculty who bring their unique expertise into the classroom

 - Interconnected learning between mathematics, statistics and mathematics education, and their many applications